Rice-like complexity lower bounds for Boolean and uniform automata networks: Complexity lower bounds for deterministic networks

 \section{Complexity lower bounds for deterministic networks}

-In this section, we extend Theorem~\ref{theorem:generalMainFO} from FO to MSO logics, or more accurately we transpose the proof technique of Theorem~\ref{theorem:generalMainMSO} from non-deterministic to deterministic dynamics, which are succinctly represented graphs of out-degree $1$.
+In this section, we extend Theorem~\ref{theorem:generalMainFO} to MSO logics, or more accurately we transpose the proof technique of Theorem~\ref{theorem:generalMainMSO} from non-deterministic NANs to deterministic ANs (whose transition digraphs have out-degree $1$).
 Recall that the non-triviality of formulas is defined relative to graphs of out-degree $1$ only.
 We prove the following part of Theorem~\ref{theorem:hard}.

 \begin{customtheorem}{1.a} For any non-trivial MSO formula $\psi$, problem {\bf $\psi$-AN-dynamics} is $\NP$-hard or $\coNP$-hard. \end{customtheorem}